Skip to main content

 Base IDThe ID of the base to interact with.
 Required if you use an OAuth connection, and optional if you specify base ID with a legacy API Key connection.

-Table NameProvide the name of the table you would like to access.
+Table NameThe name of the table to access.

-Dynamic FieldsA field for dynamic inputs that can be configured at deploy time with the use of a key value config variable.
-Please note that if this input is used, then the default 'Record Fields' inputwill be ignored.
+Dynamic FieldsA JSON array of key-value pairs that can be configured at deploy time with a key-value config variable.
+When provided, the default 'Record Fields' input is ignored.

 ConnectionThe Airtable connection to use.